 Most domestic cats live up to 15 years or somewhere between 10 and 12 years.
 African Serval can live up to 20 years.
-The cross between a domestic cat and Serval cat can live 12 to 12 years.
+The cross between a domestic cat and a Serval cat can live 12 to 12 years.
 The life span depends on the Serval ancestor.
-To prolong cat’s lifespan, some breeders suggest the cat owner to feed raw meat with balanced and properly.
+To prolong the cat’s lifespan, some breeders suggest the cat owner feed raw meat balanced and properly.

 As with other hybrid cats, Savannah cat has several generations.
 Early generations commonly have a strong genetic influence from its ancestor, the African Serval.
 Not only does it get the largest build, but it also has all the traits of the parents.
 Here are some generations in Savannah breeds.

 1. F1 generation